googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 of 150°.](images/colr_conic_gradient_start_stop_angles.png)

-**Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°, using a Color line with color stops 0 and 1 for red and yellow and extend mode pad. **
+**Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°, using a `ColorLine` with color stops 0 and 1 for red and yellow and extend mode pad.**

 NOTE: When a sweep gradient is combined with a transformation (see 5.7.11.1.5), the appearance will be the same as if a circular arc of some non-zero radius